28 Apr Best Air purifiers Under 100

-Its CADR for dust is 140 while that for plant pollen is 145.
+For this cheap air purifier, the CADR (Clean Air Delivery Rate) for dust is 140 while that for plant pollen is 145.
 And the CADR for smoke is 141.
 For the price, these numbers are pretty impressive.
-Note that the higher the CADR rating, the faster the machine removes allergens.
+Note that the higher the clean air delivery rate, the faster the air purifier removes pet dander and other nasty airborne allergens.

-Another difference is that the Core 300 covers a larger square footage than the AC4825.
-While the AC4825 purifies a maximum area of 167 square feet, the core 300 covers 215 square feet.
+Another difference is that the Core 300 covers a larger square footage than the GermGuardian AC4825.
+The AC4825 purifies a maximum coverage area of 167 square feet.
+By comparison, the core 300 has a coverage area of 215 sq ft.

 Well, the Core 300 isn’t the smartest air purifier on the planet.
 But considering its price, that’s hardly surprising.
 That said, the device offers more smart features than most comparable machines.
-That’s why I believe it’s the best budget air purifier out there.
+That’s why I believe it’s the best air purifier under $100 out there.

-Like many other Levoits, it has a sleek, cylindrical, modern appearance.
-It’s the kind of thing you want in your office, bedroom, or living room.
+Like many other Levoits, this unbelievably cheap air purifier has a sleek, cylindrical, modern appearance.
+It’s the kind of thing you’d want in your office, bedroom, or living room.

 It’s designed for medium to large rooms, but you can also use for purifying smaller rooms.
 In fact, it’ll give you more than 5 air circulations in an hour if you install it in a small room.
 And you’ll detect a difference in your air quality within minutes.